CHTC/chtc-website-source/uw-research-computing/connecting.md

 ---------------------------

-To reduce the number of times it is necessary to enter your credentials, it’s possible to customize your ssh configuration in a way that allows you to "reuse" a connection for logging in again or moving files.
+To reduce the number of times it is necessary to enter your credentials, it’s possible to customize your SSH configuration in a way that allows you to "reuse" a connection for logging in again or moving files.
 More details are shown in this guide: [Automating CHTC Log In](/uw-research-computing/configure-ssh.md)